tamunoWoks/parch_and_posey/Advanced_SQL_JOINS_&_Performance_tuning.md

 ```
 **NOTE:** Unmatched rows do not exist for this query.
 ### Inequality JOINs
-- Let us retrieve the order data along with all `web events` that occurred before each order, but only for `orders` placed in the very first month of order records.
+- Let us retrieve the order data along with all `web events` that occurred before each order, but only for `orders` placed in the very first month of order records:
 ```sql
 SELECT o.id AS order_id,
         o.occurred_at AS order_date,